Witege: Waldere

 In the Anglo-Saxon fragment known as Waldere, Wudga (Widia) is mentioned together with his father Wayland in a praise of Mimung, Waldere's sword that Weyland had made.

 Partly on the basis of this allusion, Jennifer Lorden has argued that, although he is not named in the poem, the five allusive vignettes that comprise the first half of the Old English poem Deor trace the birth and career of Widia.

 Middle High German Dietrich Poems

+Witege is first mentioned in German literature in the early 1200s.
+He is alluded to briefly in the Nibelungenlied (c.
+1200), where he is mentioned as the slayer of young Nuotung, the son of Rüdiger von Bechelaren.
+Wolfram von Eschenbach mentions Witege sarcastically as killing many thousands of men in battle in his poem Willehalm.

 In the so-called fantastical Dietrich poems, Witege is one of Dietrich von Bern's warriors.
 In Laurin, Witige accompanies Dietrich and is responsible for destroying the dwarf King Laurin's rose garden.
 Dietrich then saves him from Laurin's wrath.
 Witige accompanies Dietrich, Hildebrand, and Dietleib into Laurin's kingdom and is captured.
 Dietleib arranges for their escape and the destruction of the dwarf kingdom.
 In Virginal, Witige, together with Heime, is one of the warriors who saves Dietrich from captivity in the hands of giants—a situation reminiscent of that in Waldere.
 He is also mentioned as one of Dietrich's warriors in the Rosengarten zu Worms, battling the giant Asprian.